holarissun/holarissun.github.io/_pages/about.md

 Research
 ====
 **Research interests and motivations:** My research focuses on RL and LLM Alignment (also referred to as post-training).
-RL is the key toward super-human intelligence, and more powerful LLMs --- aligned with RL --- can significantly enhance the ability of humans to learn from machine intelligence through natural language.
+RL is the key toward super-human intelligence, and more powerful LLMs --- optimized by RL --- can significantly enhance the ability of humans to learn from machine intelligence through natural language.

 **I am particularly proud of the following research works.** <br>